dave-redfern/laravel-domain-input-mapper/README.md

+This project has been replaced by: somnambulist/domain-input-mapper https://github.com/dave-redfern/somnambulist-domain-input

+Please migrated to the alternative package.

 ## Domain Input Mapper Library

 This library provides an abstraction between a request object e.g. Http\Request and your domain entities.